 Cover the pot, turn the heat to medium-low and cook for about forty-five minutes.
 In this time, the chicken will release a bit of its own liquid and the sauce will be deeply flavourful.
 Remove the chicken from the pot and stir in some chopped cilantro.
 Cook for another five minutes or so, just for the flavours to come together a bit more.

 Taste to adjust for seasoning if needed, and then add the chicken legs into a serving dish, pouring the sauce over the chicken.
-Serve immediately with some Georgian salad and enjoy!
+Serve immediately with some Georgian salad, on top of mashed potatoes or even with a side of my fresh broccoli salad and enjoy!

 - 4 chicken leg quarters, legs separated from thighs, skins and bones intact